NexPlayer/Unity-SDK/advanced/widevine.md

     keyServerURI = "your key server url";
     licenseRequestTimeout = 0;            // optional

-    // Only when using additional widevine headers string[] wvHeaderKeys = new string[] { "key1",  "key2"};
+    // Only when using additional Widevine headers string[] wvHeaderKeys = new string[] { "key1",  "key2"};
     string[] wvheaderValues = new string[] { "value1",  "value2"};
     SetWidevineHeaders(wvHeaderKeys, wvheaderValues);